CIDgravity/cidg-docs/content/en/storage-providers/get-started/claim-a-miner/index.md

 toc: true
 ---

-Upon your initial account login, you will be presented with a concise instructional guide.
+Get ready onboarding deals with CIDgravity in less than 5 min.
+All you need is a valid github account and being able to prove the miner ownership by signing a challenge (remove access to the miner)

-Simply clicking the `Next` button will advance you to the stage to claim a miner.
+Connect to the [CIDgravity app](https://app.cidgravity.com) and follow the onboarding instructions.
+This will guide you through the the few steps to setup the initial configuration.

 ## Fill the miner ID

-You can input the desired minerID into the provided field to initiate the claim process.
+Enter the minerID you wish to use to start the claiming process.

 {{< img src="enter-a-miner-id.png" alt="Enter the minerID you want to claim" >}}

-In the subsequent stage, you will need to provide a signature for verifying the miner ownership.
+In the next step, you will need to sign a challenge message with the worker key to confirm miner ownership.

-The command is pre-populated with all required information as follows:
+The command is generated with all required information as follows:

 ```shell
 lotus wallet sign [MINER_ADDRESS] [GENERATED_CHALLENGE]